chrisdaaz/recasting-antiquity/content/bibliography.md

 Burn, Lucilla, and Reynold A. Higgins.
 2001. *Catalogue of Greek Terracottas in the British Museum*, *vol. 3*.
 London: Trustees of the British Museum.

-Cohen, Beth.
-2024.
-"Pallas Athena and Gustav Klimt: Ancient Technē and Modern Artistic Secession."
-In *Athenian Technē: Objects, Images, and Monuments in Context: Studies in Honor of Jenifer Neils*, edited by D. K. Rogers, T. J. Smith, and A. Steiner.
-Berlin: De Gruyter, forthcoming \[2024\].

 Curry, David Park.
 1984. *James McNeill Whistler at the Freer Gallery of Art*.
 Washington, D.C.: Freer Gallery of Art.

-Curry, David Park.
-2004. *James McNeill Whistler: Uneasy Pieces*.
-Richmond: Virginia Museum of Fine Arts and New York: The Quantuck Lane Press.

 Curtis, Mary F. 1879. *Tanagra Figurines*.
 Boston: Houghton, Osgood and Company.